mollymontgomery/README-generator/README.md

   // going to need to rename this

   ## Usage
-  This is the usage info
+  as;lkjf

   ## Contributions
-  true
+  ;dsalk

   ## Tests
-  This is how you test it
+  ;asdlk

   ## Questions

-  If you have any questions regarding the repo please contact mollymontgomery515@gmail.com and see my other work at mollymontgomery
+  If you have any questions regarding the repo please contact d;lkfja;lkf@gmail.com and see my other work on my github at a;slkjf